m-p-esser/m-p-esser/README.md

 - 👋 Hello, my name is Marc-Philipp Esser
 - 📊 I'm a Data Analyst and aspiring Data Scientist
 - 🏙 I'm proud to be born in the beautiful city of Aachen, Germany
-- 🔎 I'm looking to collaborate on Data Science Projects in Cologne
+- 🔎 I'm looking to collaborate on Data Science Projects in Cologne (as i'm living here currently)
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/marc-philipp-esser-692458157/) or [Xing](https://www.xing.com/profile/MarcPhilipp_Esser/cv)

 <!---